Table of contents

 A PIM is a software that solely focuses on product data: descriptions, images, videos, and other digital assets.
 It is a platform that enables businesses to oversee all their product data used for sales and marketing purposes.
 This centralized system is the base of information that is fed into any distribution channel, whether it be a print catalog, a website, or just the ERP system.

 A PIM-ERP integration helps you realize the benefits of each and explore how they complement each other by playing to each other’s strengths.
-Together, they offer benefits to a company that wouldn’t be recognised if only a single system was being used.
+Together, they offer benefits to a company that wouldn’t be recognized if only a single system was being used.

-A Centralized Database
+1. A Centralized Database

 Businesses continue to grow and evolve, with operations becoming more complex.
 This can often lead to the use of multiple ERPs within the same organization.
-As a result, product information will be scattered across different systems, in different departments.
+As a result, the product information will be scattered across different systems, in different departments.

-PIM helps to centralise all disparate data into a central location.
-Manufacturers and retailers can then seamlessly share their product data feeds, and access all digital media and product content in one place.
+On the other hand, PIM helps to centralize all disparate data into a central location.
+Manufacturers and retailers can then seamlessly share their product data feeds.
+You can then access all digital media and product content in one place.
 The PIM system sits right above the ERP solution, channeling everything into one source.
 With PIM solutions like Apimio, you can create groups within the same tool to choose which product catalogs to share with what retailers.

-Improve the Quality of Product Data
+2. Improve the Quality of Product Data

 ERPs don’t actually have any way of enriching product data.
 They can help track inventory levels, or see which product is selling faster than others, but can’t create richer product catalogs.
 A PIM solution can enhance the overall quality of product data as they’re specifically designed to do so.

-Opening up New Sales Channels
+3. Opening up New Sales Channels